jburos/cmdstan-wrapper/README.md

 The scripts in this repo largely replicate the functionality of Rstan -- I have found, however, several benefits to this approach:

-1. I can checkpoint the version of CmdStan I want to reference, by pointing the git submodule included here to a particular commit.
+1. Checkpoint the version of CmdStan
-2. I have somewhat better job control due to the simplicity of the code; I find the executing chains are more stable in this version & killing a job correctly kills all child processes
+2. Better job control due to the simplicity of the code
-3. This code will maintain an archive of previous stan fits.
-The stan input data, chains, summary, and model fits are stored together for more reproducible execution (there are better ways to do this; this is a version that works for me).
-4. I can easily call CmdStan directly or share the files with another researcher who can use their preferred stan interface.
-5. I personally like that the same call to `fit_stan_model` will not re-execute runs that have already completed.
-I am a big fan of caching.
+    - killing parent process kills all child processes
+    - more stable for long-running chains (not sure why this is)
+3. Maintains an archive of model fits that is stan-interface agnostic.
+In academia, this is useful.
+4. Built-in caching of model fits.
+Same fit with same seed will not re-sample.

 The code to execute via CmdStan is in the [stan_helpers.functions.R](stan_helpers.functions.R) file.